-- 1) The maintenance to be carried out (required tasks and associated maintenance actions including references to maintenance and operating manuals) - 2) The frequency of the maintenance activities (frequency, conditions, event, tasks)

-- 3) The reason that justifies the maintenance (reference for traceability to requirement) - 4) The information to be recorded (system performance) - 5) What is the item to be maintained and its reference to the database (asset type, AssetMark)
+- 1) The maintenance to be carried out (required tasks and associated maintenance actions including references to maintenance and operating manuals) - 2) The frequency of the maintenance activities (frequency, conditions, event, tasks) - 3) The reason that justifies the maintenance (reference for traceability to requirement) - 4) The information to be recorded (system performance) - 5) What is the item to be maintained and its reference to the database (asset type , AssetMark)?

 With the information required for the use, maintenance and tracking, the requirements of data can be defined and therefore the attributes with the information that will be gathered during the PIM & AIM phases.
 This information is stored by means of attributes within the BIM models and the attributes are structured in three levels, Global, Discipline-Specific and Type-Specific.
-The Type-Specific attributes are related to the Asset Information Model (AIM) and will be defined by the Infrastructure Manager by means of the TMPs and stored and summarized in the spreadsheet "RBR-DAT-BIM-BMA-0005_BIM_Objects_Attributes_Matrix" for the ease of the PIM & AIM users.
+The Type-Specific attributes are related to the Asset Information Model (AIM) and will be defined by the Infrastructure Manager by means of the TMPs and stored and summarized in the spreadsheet "RBDG-TPL-019-102_BIM_Objects_Attributes_Matrix" for the ease of the PIM & AIM users.
 These AIM requirements are also called AD4 (Asset Data Dictionary Definition Document).
-For further details refer to the "Attribute requirements, structure & use" chapter of the Codification & Data Management supporting document, named "RBR-DAT-BIM-BMA-0003_CodificationDataManagement".
+For further details refer to the "Attribute requirements, structure & use" chapter of the Codification & Data Management supporting document, named "RBDG-MAN-035-101_CodificationDataManagement".

-Figure 36: AIR, Global Attributes and AD4 Type-specific Attributes
+Figure 37: AIR, Global Attributes and AD4 Type-specific Attributes

-Note: The Global and the Discipline-Specific Attributes are also defined in the spreadsheet "RBR-DAT-BIM-BMA-0005_BIM_Objects_Attributes_Matrix" and must be populated (and also extracted to Data Drops) even if there are not AD4 completing the information.
+Note: The Global and the Discipline-Specific Attributes are also defined in the spreadsheet "RBDG-TPL-019-102_BIM_Objects_Attributes_Matrix" and must be populated (and extracted to Data Drops) even if there are not AD4 completing the information.

-10.2.3.
+10.3.3.
 The Asset Data Dictionary Definition Document (AD4) information